The number of $C_{2l}$-free graphs: Hypergraph containers

 \subsection{How to apply the container theorem}

-In order to motivate the (slightly technical) details in the proof below, let us first give a brief outline of how Theorem~\ref{thm:coveroff} can be used, in conjuntion with a refined supersaturation theorem like Theorem~\ref{thm:cycle:hypergraph}, to count $H$-free graphs on $n$ vertices.
-There are two steps: first we use the refined supersaturation theorem to bound the co-degree function $\delta(\HH,\tau)$; then we repeatedly apply Theorem~\ref{thm:coveroff} to each container (which is just a graph on $n$ vertices) produced by the previous application of the theorem, until all containers have $O(n^{1 + 1/\ell})$ edges.
+In order to motivate the (slightly technical) details of the proof below, let us first give a brief outline of how Theorem~\ref{thm:coveroff} can be used, in conjunction with a balanced supersaturation theorem like Theorem~\ref{thm:cycle:hypergraph}, to count $H$-free graphs on $n$ vertices.
+Starting with a single container (the complete graph), we repeat the following two steps until all containers (each of which is just a graph on $n$ vertices) have sufficiently few edges.
+First, we choose a container $C$ in the current collection, and use the balanced supersaturation theorem to bound the co-degree function $\delta(\HH,\tau)$ inside $C$.
+Theorem~\ref{thm:coveroff} then allows us to replace $C$ by a (not too large) family of (slightly smaller) containers.
+Using conditions~$(a)$ and~$(b)$ of the theorem above, we can bound the total number of containers produced in this process.